jmpicnic/obsidian-docs/docs/Projects/scac-technology/the-ROI-of-sc-technology-projects/ROI.md

 ### Increasing Capacity & Productivity

 Congestion and Queuing delays are roughly inversely proportional to the *spare capacity* of a system.
-That means that lower utilizations result in dramatically emallerThis is strictly true for the idealized [M/M/1 Processing queue](https://en.wikipedia.org/wiki/M/M/1_queue), and it holds directionally for real systems as they tend to have a defined bottleneck point.
-So the delays due to queuing when compared to the *raw* lead time when the system only needs to handle one order (the queuing factor *QF*) is
+That means that lower utilizations result in dramatically smaller congestion delays.
+This is strictly true for the idealized [M/M/1 Processing queue](https://en.wikipedia.org/wiki/M/M/1_queue).
+For real systems, it frequently also holds directionally, with different multiplier factors (*K* below), as they tend to have a defined bottleneck point.
+The delays due to queuing when compared to the *raw* lead time when the system only needs to handle one order (the queuing factor *QF*) is

 $$